thomassamoth/ansiconverter/README.md

 pip install pytest
 ```

-2. After you downloaded the code and installed the package, run the tests by executing:
+2. After you have downloaded the code and installed the package, run the tests by executing:

 ```bash
 python -m pytest test/